wantedfast/aspnetcore-webhook-with-resource-data-sample/readme.md

 ### Connect Key Vault to your Azure AD appid

+*Note: you are only required to follow these steps if the resource you are subscribing to supports including resouces data in notifications and if you set `includeResourceData` to `true` in the configuration.
+In any other case, you can skip these steps.
+Refer to [the documentation](https://docs.microsoft.com/graph/api/resources/webhooks?view=graph-rest-beta) for a complete list of resources that support or not including resources data.*

 1. Go to Access policies under Settings.
 Click Add Access Policy.
 2. Under Secret Permissions, select Get and List.
 3. Under Certificate Permissions, select Get and List.